 The best one is the PetEdge Crile straight, stainless steel dog hemostat.

-Dental floss.
-After you cut the umbilical cord and clamp it to stop bleeding, you might need to tie off the cord.
+Dental floss After you cut the umbilical cord and clamp it to stop bleeding, you might need to tie off the cord.
 The best tool to use is unwaxed dental floss.

-Lubricant and Surgical Gloves.
-While the dam is whelping, keep away but supervise the process.
+Lubricant and Surgical Gloves While the dam is whelping, keep away but supervise the process.
 If you need to get involved, always wear surgical gloves so everything remains sterile.
 To avoid passing on anything, always wear gloves.

 Another aspect of caring for the new Pomeranian puppies is to ensure you weigh them regularly and track their weight as they grow.
-Ask the vet, another experience Pomeranian breeder for “typical” weight figures for the breed for the initial few weeks so you can compare.
+Ask the vet, another experienced Pomeranian breeder for “typical” weight figures for the breed for the initial few weeks so you can compare.
 You’ll need good quality dog scales.
 Once you have finished with the litter each time, disinfect the scales.

-Paper, pen, Vaseline and a thermometer.
+Paper, Pen, Vaseline and a Thermometer

 Even if the entire litter seems healthy, you have to monitor their weight because Pom pups can’t control their body temperature and so they rely on their parent to keep them warm, so their temperature doesn’t drop too low.

 You’ll need a rectal thermometer and some Vaseline to start with.
 Use a glove if you prefer.
-Slide it up his anus for a minute and then remove.
+Slide it up his bottom for a minute and then remove.
 Keep a record of the exact time and temperature for each puppy in a notepad for that specific purpose.
 Use a different page for each puppy.